Best Synthetic Jackets for Thru-Hiking of 2023

 The updated Atom now features stretchy, polyester-elastane blend fleece side panels, which boost mobility and breathability.
 There’s also an adjustable, brimmed hood, stretch knit cuffs, and an adjustable hem.
 The jacket also has three zippered pockets: one internal chest pocket and two exterior hand pockets.
 Like many (most) Arc’teryx designs, the Atom LT has a relatively slim, athletic fit that looks great and cuts down on drafts.
 It’s still loose enough to accommodate a midlayer underneath.

-Pros: Breathable; stretchy fleece side panels; 20d nylon fabrics are relatively durable; no quilting.
+Pros: Not too bulky; stretchy fleece side panels; 20D nylon fabrics are relatively durable; no quilting.

 Cons: Heavy; expensive; zipper can sometimes catch; helmet-compatible hood a bit too voluminous for non-helmet-wearing thru-hikers.